 A more transparent approach to data

-Dan Larden, global strategic partnerships director, Infectious Media.
-Originally posted by Mediatel.
+Dan Larden, our global strategic partnerships director, offers his predictions on programmatic in 2018 to Mediatel.

 Media transparency dominated 2017, with the industry beginning to demand greater clarity on how media is sourced, who it goes through, the fees involved, and whether these are hidden or transparent.